martinthomson/sup-ai/draft-thomson-aipref-sup.md

       the record for that the corresponding label is set to NO.

    e.
 If the value is the string "y" (a single U+79),
-      and the current record for the corresponding label is not set, that record is set to YES.
+      and the current record for the corresponding label is UNKNOWN, that record is set to YES.